 To counteract this, a Sweep mode is engaged to distribute the cleaning action more evenly in the bath.
 This is accomplished automatically by continuously shifting the frequency over a narrow range.

 The Sweep mode proves useful across the broad spectrum of ultrasonic cleaning operations in terms of increasing efficiency.
 But it also helps protect very thin or delicate parts such as printed circuit boards that might begin to vibrate at the same resonance frequency of the transducers and shatter or otherwise be damaged.

 Fresh cleaning solutions contained entrapped air that interferes with ultrasonic wave action until the air is removed.
 This can be done more quickly if your ultrasonic cleaner is equipped with a Degas mode.
 Otherwise operate the unit for a period of time without a load to drive off trapped air.

 If you frequently clean heavily soiled parts or remove tenacious contaminants using ultrasonic waves select an ultrasonic cleaner offering a Pulse mode.
 Activating it provides a 20% boost in ultrasonic wave action to blast away contaminants.
 An example is the Elmasonic P line, which also offers dual frequencies, variable power and other useful features including

 This is a complex subject covered in our post on ultrasonic frequency, power and time.
 While you may think that more power means better results from ultrasonic waves, such is not the case.
 This post describes why this is so.

 To avoid damage, metal parts being cleaned in the same cycle should be of the same composition, and ideally should not be in contact with each other.
-Chromium-plated parts can be damaged by ultrasonic waves.

 Otherwise, most anything that can be safely wetted can be cleaned by ultrasonic waves when you employ proved procedures.